952-841-2345

 What can I expect during the trial?

 The DRG trial procedure is performed by a physician at an outpatient surgery center.
 After being admitted, you will receive sedation through an IV prior to the procedure.
-When you are brought into the procedure room, your skin will be cleaned at the injection sites and a local anesthetic will be applied to numb your skin.
+When you are brought into the procedure room, your skin will be cleaned at the lead insertion sites and a local anesthetic will be applied to numb your skin.
 A physician will use a small needle to place two temporary leads for the DRG stimulator along the area of the spine that correlates with your pain.
 Once the leads are placed, they are connected to an external battery and covered by a large bandage.

 At the conclusion of the trial period, you will return to the clinic to have the leads removed by a nurse.
 At this time, you will discuss the amount of pain relief you received during the trial.
 If you decide to pursue a permanent, implanted system, we will submit to your insurance company for authorization.